alexanian/socratic-form-microscopy/_posts/2018-08-26-you-shouldnt-believe-in-technological-unemployment-without-believing-in-killer-ai.md

   - inequality
   - monetary policy
   - tech
-  - ugh do I seriously have an AI tag now how rationalist of me
+  - ugh do i seriously have an ai tag now how rationalist of me
   - x-risk
 ---

 <em>[Epistemic Status: Open to being convinced otherwise, but fairly confident.
 11 minute read.]</em>

 As interest in how artificial intelligence will change society <a href="https://trends.google.com/trends/explore?date=all_2008&amp;geo=US&amp;gprop=news&amp;q=%2Fm%2F0mkz">increases</a>, I've found it revealing to note what narratives people have about the future.